angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 :::

-As the opponent cannot cast any removal currently, and Endurance is still their biggest threat to this same turn win, we could look to try doing an impefect BS pile with two Oracles included.
+As the opponent cannot cast any removal currently, and Endurance is still their biggest threat to this same turn win, we could look to try doing an imperfect Bs pile with two Oracles included.
 Let's talk through how this pile plays out and assume our opponent waits until the very last minute (Oracle Trigger on the stack) to commit Endurance.
 We start with having cracked Petal and Strand pre- Doomsday to ensure less cards in our graveyard:

-1. Cycle SW into pile, draw BS
+1. Cycle SW into pile, draw Bs
-1. Cast BS, draw LED, SW, TO, put back FoW and TO on top
+1. Cast Bs, draw LED, SW, TO, put back FoW and TO on top
 1. Cast LED
 1. Cycle SW, hold priority crack LED for {U}{U}{U}, draw TO
 1. Cast TO to try and win with 2 cards in deck